Vietnam

 Funding opportunities

-For up-to-date information please vist our web page 'Current Announcements'.
+For up-to-date information please go to 'Current Announcements'.

 Political framework

-Bilateral cooperation between Vietnam and Germany is founded upon an agreement on scientific and technological cooperation, which was signed during the state visit of Vietnamese President Truong Tan Sang on 25 November 2015 in Berlin.
+The bilateral cooperation between Vietnam and Germany is based on an agreement on science and technology (STC) cooperation, which was signed on the occasion of the state visit of then Vietnamese President Truong Tan Sang in Berlin on 25 November 2015.

 Priorities of the cooperation

-Current cooperation focuses on water and environmental technologies, resource efficiency, sustainable urbanisation, bioeconomy, health and biodiversity research.
+Cooperation focuses on sustainable urbanisation, bioeconomy, water and environmental technologies, resource efficiency, health and biodiversity research.

 Sustainable urbanisation

 In 2017, the call 'Sustainable Development of Urban Regions' was published, focussing on Southeast Asian countries and China.
-After an initial phase, three projects continued with partner institutions in Central-Vietnam in an 18-months definition phase to look at strategies to enhance climate resilience in urban areas (2019-2020).
+After an initiation and definition phase, five projects with partners in Vietnam will be funded in a three year implementation phase until 2025..

 Centre for health research

-In the APRA call 'Establishment of research presences in the Asian-Pacific region', the project 'Vietnamese-German Centre of Excellence in Clinical Trials' (VG-EXCEL) is funded (2017-2022).
-In 2016, based on the long lasting cooperation between the Institute of Tropical Medicine at the University of Tuebingen and the Vietnamese partners, the 'Vietnamese- German Centre for Medical Research' (VG-CARE) was established at the 108 Military Hospital in Hanoi.
-With financial and legal support of two ministries (Science&Technology, Defence), VG-EXCEL aims at building up state-of-the-art infrastructure and capacity in clinical trials within VG-CARE.
+In the context of the APRA call 'Establishment of research presences in the Asian-Pacific region', the project 'Vietnamese-German Centre of Excellence in Clinical Trials' (VG-EXCEL) was funded (2017-2022).
+In 2016, based on a long-standing cooperation between the Institute of Tropical Medicine at the University of Tuebingen and the Vietnamese partners, the 'Vietnamese- German Centre for Medical Research' (VG-CARE) was established at the 108 Military Hospital in Hanoi.
+With financial and legal support of two ministries (Science & Technology, Defence) beyond the funding period, VG-EXCEL aims at building up state-of-the-art infrastructure and capacity in clinical trials within VG-CARE.

 Biodiversity research

-Biodiversity research is a new area of collaboration.
-The project 'Innovative Methods to Biodiversity Exploration and Monitoring: Capacity Building with Partner Countries in Southeast Asia' (VIETBIO) will lay the foundation for a long-term cooperation in biodiversity research with Vietnam and beyond (2017-2020).
+Biodiversity research is a new area of bilateral cooperation.
+The project 'Innovative Methods to Biodiversity Exploration and Monitoring: Capacity Building with Partner Countries in Southeast Asia' (VIETBIO) laid the foundation for a long-term cooperation in biodiversity research with Vietnam and beyond (2017-2022).
 VIETBIO is led by Museum für Naturkunde in Berlin together with the Botanical Garden in Dahlem.
 Partner institutions in Vietnam are the Vietnam National Museum of Nature (VNMN) and the Institute of Ecology and Biological Resources (IEBR) in Hanoi, and the Southern Institute of Ecology (SIE) and the Institute of Tropical Biology (ITB) in Ho Chi Minh City.

 The projects sets up an integrated biodiversity exploration and monitoring system for Vietnam, by providing state-of-the-art technical equipment and capacity building for young staff of partner institutes.
 Thus, VIETBIO contributes to the build-up process of competence on biodiversity research in Vietnam to foster an innovative and sustainable use of the rich flora and fauna of the partner country.